gbro115/homebridge-roomba690/README.md

 ## Advice

 As pointed out in the Readme for [dorita980](https://github.com/koalazak/dorita980), it is wise to disable over-the-air firmware updates for your Roomba.

+## Why another Roomba plugin?

+Unfortunately, the [homebridge-roomba980](https://github.com/steedferns/homebridge-roomba980) or [homebridge-roomba](https://github.com/umesan/homebridge-roomba) plugins don't work with the Roomba 690.

+The 690 has a limited feature set in comparison to the higher-end models, a consequence being that it doesn't support some of the methods that these two plugins use from the dorita980 kit.

+This plugin uses methods that the 690 does support in order to bring Homebridge support to your Roomba.

 ## Troubleshooting